gary-archer/oauth.blog/posts/basicspa-execution.md

 ### Step 2: View Code in an IDE

-I use Visual Studio Code on macOS and Windows, but any editor can be used.
-Select ‘Open Folder‘ then browse to oauth.websample1:
+I use [Visual Studio Code](https://code.visualstudio.com/) on macOS and Windows, but any editor can be used.
+Select **Open Folder** then browse to oauth.websample1:

 ![Code layout](/images/30/code-layout.jpg)

 The project demonstrates a code setup to aim for.
 Firstly, JavaScript code runs in the browser and is focused on a great user experience.
 Secondly, API code serves data to frontends.
-All code is business focused, with less plumbing than older ‘web back end‘ solutions.
+Frontend code is business focused, with less plumbing than older web back end solutions.

 ### Step 3: View Configuration

 Both the SPA and API use configuration files that highlight important OAuth settings.
-The SPA acts as an ‘OAuth Client‘ and uses these fields:
+The SPA acts as an **OAuth Client** and uses these configuration values:

 ```json
 {